nicolacavallini/codata/basic_git/initialize.md

 Initialized empty Git repository in /Users/nicola/mhpc_tmp/git_ex_0/.git/
 ```

-Before using git, we need to specify username and mail (GitHub accaount data are preferred):
+Before using git, we need to specify username and mail (GitHub account data are preferred):

 ```
 $ git config --global user.name "YOUR NAME"